FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/_index.md

 ##### Profiles

-The <span style="font-style: italic;">Profile</span> object defines the type of operations a set of users can perform on each Gateway object.
+The *Profile* object defines the type of operations a set of users can perform on each Gateway object.
 All users associated with the same user Profile have identical access rights.
 You can define authorization for the following types of operation:

 -   Read: retrieve or list objects
 -   Write: create new instance of an object